How to Prevent Slip Falls?

 Risk Assessment and control

-Evaluation of Risk using Qualitative Risk Assessment
+Evaluation of Risk using Qualitative Risk Assessment- Evaluate risk in terms of likelihood and consequences

 We can predict the Use of the surface, type of Footwear will be used on the surface and Behaviour of people and equipments using the floor surface and can develop Environmental, Floor Surface Material and Contamination controls as well as guide on suitable Footwear and educate Behaviour.